hashicorp/terraform-provider-aws/website/docs/r/codepipeline_custom_action_type.html.markdown

 * `id` - Composed of category, provider and version.
 For example, `Build:terraform:1`
 * `arn` - The action ARN.
 * `owner` - The creator of the action being called.
+* `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).

 ## Import